Oregon: Fast Facts on Trespassing

 The initial subsection is almost identical to the previous statute, only it specifies the unlawful entering or remaining in someone’s dwelling, not merely on premises.
-Refer back to the definition section if you need explanation.
+Refer back to the definition section if you need an explanation.

-Also specifically mentioned is unlawfully entering railroad yards, railroad tracks and bridges.
+Also specifically mentioned is unlawfully entering railroad yards, railroad tracks, and bridges.

 Perhaps most interesting is subsection 1 paragraph (b), which specifies that a person who is told to leave by a business owner or authorized agent who then returns during normal business hours with the intent to steal from the store or business is guilty of trespassing.